-According to a study published online in Cell Metabolism, a team of researchers from Harvard University conducted a study that shows how fasting has the potential to increase a person’s lifespan.
+According to a study published online in Cell Metabolism, a team of researchers at Harvard University have demonstrated how dietary restriction has the potential to increase a person’s lifespan,

-“Although previous work has shown how intermittent fasting can slow ageing, we are only beginning to understand the underlying biology,” said William Mair, senior author on the study.
+“Although previous work has shown how intermittent fasting can slow aging, we are only beginning to understand the underlying biology,” said William Mair, senior author on the study.

 “Our work shows how crucial the plasticity of mitochondria networks is for the benefits of fasting.
 If we lock mitochondria in one state, we completely block the effects of fasting or dietary restriction on longevity,” said Mair.

 “Low-energy conditions such as dietary restriction and intermittent fasting have previously been shown to promote healthy aging.
 Understanding why this is the case is a crucial step toward being able to harness the benefits therapeutically,”said Heather Weir, lead author of the study.
 “Our findings open up new avenues in the search for therapeutic strategies that will reduce our likelihood of developing age-related diseases as we get older.”

-Click the button below to read an interview with co-inventor of MitoQ and a leading mitochondria researcher, Mike Murphy, Ph.D. on 'Why Mitochondrial Health Matter's' where they interviewed Mike Murphy, Ph.d.
-To read more about his thoughts on how diet and fasting is important in keeping your mitochondrial health at it's peak.
+Click the button below to read an interview with co-inventor of MitoQ and a leading mitochondria researcher, Mike Murphy, Ph.D. on 'Why Mitochondrial Health Matter's'.
+He discusses his thoughts on how diet and fasting is important in keeping your mitochondrial health at it's peak.